cap-js/cap-getting-started-tutorial/exercises/04_java_creating_services.md

  * Press ctrl+shift+p (the command pallette) and type "Java: Force Java Compilation"

 Afterwards the error markers should be gone.
 If not it's still not a road blocker since the `mvn cds:watch` command does not care about IDE errors. ;)

+In case you still run into issues with this handler (you'll see that in the stack trace of the application log) you can just comment the `@After` annotation in line 24.
+Then this handler will not be called at runtime.

 You can read more about [Providing Services](https://cap.cloud.sap/docs/guides/providing-services/)